fluent/fluentbit-website-v3/announcements/v0.9.0/index.md

 # Release Notes v0.9.0

-[Fluent Bit](http://fluentbit.io) is a specialized data collection tool for Embedded and common Linux Servers.
+[Fluent Bit](http://fluentbit.io) is a Fast and Lightweight Data Forwarder for Linux, BSD and OSX.
 We are proud to announce the availability of __Fluent Bit v0.9.0__.

 ## Changes

-This version is a major release with several improvements over v0.8 series, here is a list of the most relevant changes:
+This version is a major release: v0.9, here is a list of the most relevant changes:

-- Co-routines: _libco_ library is now used for co-routines implementation, compatible with most of architectures and operating systems.
+- Core:
+ - File system buffering: new file system buffering capabilities.
+ - Library: improved and cleaner library mode API.
+ - New internal logger interface.
+ - Thread-local-storage: re-worked logic to deal with old compilers.
+ - Memory: new and optional memory handling with Jemalloc.
+ - Input: input plugins can now run optionally inside a co-routine.
  - Output: new handling of retries through return codes FLB\_OK, FLB\_ERROR and FLB_RETRY.
  - Output: new output plugins have a 'retry_limit' configuration flag.
-- Thread-local-storage: re-worked logic to deal with old compilers.
-- memory: new and optional memory handling with Jemalloc.
-- Library: improved and cleaner library mode API.
-- out_plot: new plugin to generate output data for gnuplot.
+ - Co-routines: _libco_ library is now used for co-routines implementation, compatible with most of architectures and operating systems.
+ - General improvements and fixes in the core.
+- Plugins:
  - in_tcp: new input TCP plugin (JSON)
  - in_health: new plugin to check if a TCP service is a live or not.
  - in_random: new plugin to generate random samples of data.
-- New internal logger interface.
-- File system buffering: new file system buffering capabilities.
-- Several improvements and fixes in the core as well in most of plugins available.

-On this version there is a new performance benchmark, doing a heavy local test of in\_forward:out\_forward, it could process up to __500k records per second__.
+ - out_plot: new plugin to generate output data for gnuplot.

 ## Contributors